 Once you have spent a lot of time on the treadmill and the above workouts are becoming too easy for you, you can try this intermediate exercise.

-Warm-up for 10 minutes at an easy pace.
-Start your intervals by running for 1300 feet—400 meters—at a medium to fast pace.
-Then slow down to a comfortable “recovery” speed and jog for 200 feet—650 meters.
+Warm up for 10 minutes at an easy pace.
+Start your intervals by running for 400 meters at a medium to fast pace.
+Then slow down to a comfortable “recovery” speed and jog for 650 meters.

 Complete this progression once or twice, depending on how you feel.
 Finish off with a 5-minute cool-down.